 Most glass top stoves are rated to hold only 50 lbs.
 Use a step stool instead to reach above it.
 If you place more weight than 50 lbs on your glass top stove, it is highly likely to break.
 Do not put heavy items on your glass stove top either, even for a short time.

 Don’t leave cooking utensils on a warm cooktop while you cook.
 Liquid and food on these utensils can stain or burn onto the ceramic glass top stove.
 If this happens, clean it quickly and thoroughly.
 To avoid this issue, use a utensil or spoon rest to place your cooking utensils on.

 What should you not use on a ceramic glass top stove?

 Never use a metal scrubber or SOS pad on your ceramic glass top stove.
 They will scratch the surface.
 Use a stiff cleaning brush, old toothbrush, sponge, microfiber cloth or Magic Eraser (melamine sponge) instead.

 Don’t use abrasive chemical cleaners like Ajax or Comet.
 They are too harsh for glass top stoves and can cause surface scratches.

 Although Windex may seem like a natural cleaning solution for your glass stove top, it contains ammonia which can leave iridescent stains when heated.
 If you do use Windex on your glass stove top, make sure to rinse it well with water and wipe with a soft cloth to remove all traces.

-Can scratches be removed from glass top stoves?
+Can scratches be removed from ceramic glass top stoves?